-The term “forest bathing” appears in popular media a lot these days.
-A recent Washington Post article refers to it as yoga, 30 years ago.
+The term “forest bathing” became popular around 2016.
+A Washington Post article referred to it as "yoga, 30 years ago."
 If it is new to you, however, you are not alone.

 A forest bathing session is not a hike or a run, says certified nature and forest therapy guide Alexandra Lowry of Middletown, CT.
 Neither is it a foray into plant, animal, bird, or insect identification.